aternosorg/mc-server-management/README.md

 - Custom error classes for errors returned by the server
 - Type validation of responses
 - ESModule and CommonJS support
+- Supports establishing connections from a web browser or Node.js environment

 ## Requirements